 - Anxiety or depression

-Although it’s been said that people who don’t comply with CPAP do so because they’re just bad at taking medicines or following doctor’s orders, several studies have tested this and it doesn’t seem to be true.
-Many people who are good at taking other medications and following structured routines just don’t get used to CPAP.
+Although it’s been said that people who don’t comply with CPAP do so because they’re just bad at taking medicines or following doctor’s orders, several studies have tested this, and it doesn’t seem to be true.
+Many people who are good at taking other medications and following structured routines just don’t get used to CPAP, and vice versa.
+If psychological factors like claustrophobia, anxiety, or depression make it hard to stick to CPAP, your doctor may be able to direct you to help in the Omaha area.

 About 70% of CPAP users experience one or more side effects.
 These include: